youssefwally/DJSW_collaborative_coding/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── src   <- Source code for use in this project.
+└── DJSW               <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes src a Python module
     │